 A great improvement from OWOX was the creation of intermediate tables and calculations that helped build the key metrics in the way we have chosen for our ecosystem.
 It should be noted that they are not standard, and therefore do not come out of the box.

 Daryna Kostrytsia, Lead Product Analyst at Hiveon

-However, as mentioned above, we went a little further and, with some modifications, transferred the report to Tableau (since it’s our main BI tool and it’s convenient to be able to have all our reports in one resource).
-Thanks to OWOX, we were able to adapt the report to our own needs.
+However, as mentioned above, we went a little further and, with some modifications, transferred the report to Tableau (since it’s our main BI tool and it’s convenient to be able to have all our reports in one place).
+Thanks to OWOX BI, we were able to adapt the report to our own needs.

 - Analyze user behavior in detail, which directly affected the reliability of results and the ability to search for insights.
 Certain elements of the site were analyzed for the first time, allowing us to approach the design of pages more thoughtfully and effectively.

 In the future, we will be transitioning to Google Analytics 4, which means reconfiguring all tracking in Google Tag Manager because the data schemas in GA Universal and GA4 are significantly different.
 We expect to ask our colleagues from OWOX for help with this.